nathanwiens/ncm/README.md

     }
     ```

-3. Create a Python script, import the module, and create an instance of the NcmClient object:
+3. Import the module and create an instance of the NcmClient object:
     ```
-    import config
     from ncm import ncm
-    n = ncm.NcmClient(config.api_keys)
+    n = ncm.NcmClient(api_keys)
     ```

 4. Call functions from the module as needed.
 For example: